ryobravo8/network-upgrade-project/README.md

 ## Network Design

 This section outlines our New Network Design for a modern three-story, 45,000 sq ft office building.
 It features a meticulously planned network to support various departments with distinct needs, ensuring robust infrastructure and advanced connectivity.
 Key highlights include optimized floor allocation, enhanced office connectivity, comprehensive client support, and future-proof server solutions.
-Detailed technical specifications, hardware lists, and floor plans are available in the Network_Design folder.
+Detailed technical specifications, hardware lists, and floor plans are available in the [Network_Design](https://github.com/ryobravo8/network-upgrade-project/tree/main/Network_Design) folder.

 ## Implementation Details
 The network was implemented using Cisco IOS commands, as documented in the 'Code' folder.
-A Packet Tracer simulation was used for demonstration, available in the 'Packet_Tracer_File' folder.
+A Packet Tracer simulation was used for demonstration, available in the [Packet_Tracer_File](https://github.com/ryobravo8/network-upgrade-project/tree/main/Pacekt_Tracer_file) folder.

 ## Challenges and Solutions
-(Discuss any challenges faced during the implementation and the solutions employed.)
+### Challenge: RIP Configuration

+One of the key challenges faced during the implementation of our network upgrade project was configuring the Routing Information Protocol (RIP).
+RIP is a dynamic routing protocol used in local and wide area networks.
+As a distance-vector routing protocol, it employs the hop count as a routing metric and uses the Bellman-Ford algorithm to determine the best path to each destination network.
+The challenge lay in correctly configuring RIP to ensure efficient and accurate routing within our upgraded network.

+### Solution: Implementing Cisco IOS Commands for RIP

+To address this challenge, we employed a series of Cisco IOS commands specifically designed for RIP configuration.
+Here's a step-by-step breakdown of the commands used:
+1. Enable RIP Routing Process
+  - `router rip`: This command initiates the RIP routing process
+2. Specify the RIP Version
+  - `version 2`: We chose RIP version 2 for its support of subnetting and CIDR.
+3. Define the Networks
+  - `network [network-address]`: This command is repeated for each network connected to the router.
+The network address should be the network number, not the IP address of the router's interface.
+4. Optional Commands
+  - `no auto-summary`: Disables automatic summarization of subnet routes into network-level routes.
+  - `passive-interface [interface-name]`: Prevents RIP updates from being sent through a specified interface, useful for security and traffic optimization.
+5. Save Configuration
+  - `write memory`: This command saves the configuration to prevent loss after a reboot.

+By implementing these steps, we successfully configured RIP for our network, ensuring effective routing and addressing the challenge efficiently.

 ## Future Improvements
 (Outline potential future enhancements to the network.)